omar-28-2/-Integrated-Inventory-Management-System/README.md

-# Moodle-Simulator
-Experienced student proficient in C++ development.
-Led a team to create a Moodle simulator, demonstrating expertise in OOP, file organization, and inheritance features.
-On-time delivery with clear documentation.
+Experienced software engineer proficient in C++ seeking opportunities.
+Designed and implemented an Integrated Inventory Management System for a factory, leveraging various data structures for efficient organization.
+Skilled in algorithm design and implementation.
+Open to new challenges and collaborations.